covid-19-impact-lab/liss-questionnaires/docs/source/wave-4/english/w4e-duration.rst

 :raw-html:`&larr;` :ref:`w4e-avoid` | :ref:`w4e-EmploymentStatus` :raw-html:`&rarr;`

-When do you think, the restrictions that are in place now will be no longer be in force, and will ...
+When do you think, the restrictions that are in place now will no longer be in force, and …

 .. csv-table::
    :delim: |